richie-edwards/memory-game/README.md

 ## Description
 Enjoy!
-This is a simple 4x4 grid memory game memory that was created using javascript, html, and css.
+This is a grid memory game memory that was created using javascript, html, and css.

 ## Rules and Game Components
 **Winning**: Successfully match all cards in the quickest time possible and with the least amount of errors (mis-matches).